traeblain/.com/content/blog/automated-blinds.md

 ## Z-Wave

 Now we need to automate it.
 In the original video, (if you watched it) the guy mentioned a Z-Wave button.
-That device was a [Remotec ZFM-80US][remotec], and although good and working it's bulky (remember my wife does not want ugly fixturing) and if you can find it, it's expensive ($40-$50).
+That device was a **Remotec ZFM-80US**, and although good and working it's bulky (remember my wife does not want ugly fixturing) and _if you can find it_, it's expensive ($40-$50).
 So I decided to avoid that.
 Additionally, I use the [Wink][] system and if I was to install that switch, the system will think it's a Light/Power switch.
 I don't want a power switch to control my blinds, I want blind controllers!

 ![Monoprice Z-Wave Curtain Module](https://res.cloudinary.com/dixwznarl/image/upload/notebook/auto-blinds/zwave-curtain-monoprice.jpg)